 What are the benefits of installing air conditioning at home?

-There’s lots of good reasons to install air conditioning in your home, some perhaps you’ll already have thought of, others that might be new to you.
+There are many great reasons to install an air conditioning system in your home, some of which you may have already thought of, others that may be new to you.

 Here’s just a few of the benefits that a contemporary air conditioning system for your home can bring: